Gele Trekking

 Chame

-After breakfast we will walk through villages, occasionally crossing roads, offering even more scenic views.
-On the way, we'll catch glimpses of Mount Manaslu and then continue to the day's destination.
+After breakfast, we will walk through villages, occasionally crossing roads, offering even more scenic views.
+On the way, we'll catch glimpses of Mt.
+Manaslu and then continue to the day's destination.

 Day 4